RobotMafiaCTF/RE_VR_Training/docs/syllabus.md

 January 10  | Intro to x86 Part 1
 January 17 | Intro to x86 Part 2
 January 24  | Intro to x86 Part 3
-January 31  | Intro to Ghidra
+January 31  | Into to x86 Reserved
 February | Intro to RE
 March  | Intro to VR- MBE
 April | Intro to VR- MBE